Red Wing Vs. Danner – Which Is America’s Favorite Boot?

 Red Wing

-Red Wing has their own tannery, SB Foot Tanning Co, which affords them a lot of control over the quality.
-The vast majority of the leather Red Wing uses in their Heritage line is oil tanned, and that includes my 8890s.
-Oil tanned leather doesn’t generally have the same kind of luster of dressier leathers, but it’s tough and it doesn’t need much conditioning.
+Red Wing has their own tannery, SB Foot Tanning Co, which gives them much control over the quality.
+The vast majority of the leather Red Wing uses in their Heritage line is oil-tanned, including my 8890s.
+Oil-tanned leather doesn’t generally have the same kind of luster as dressier leather, but it’s tough, and it doesn’t need much conditioning.

 The “Rough and Tough” leather is slightly different to Red Wing’s other oil tanned leathers in that it’s saturated with more oils and waxes, giving it more of a “pull up” feel and a more moist quality overall.
 It’s slightly corrected so it’s very smooth, so while it doesn’t have quite as much of a Wild West cowboy aesthetic as some of Red Wing’s other leathers, it makes up for it with the extra durability.